JohannLieberto/Coffee-Machine-Hyperskill/README.md

 Program the machine to display on the screen the amount of supplies left.
 Set the main loop: now the menu keeps updating until you enter “exit”.

 **Stage #6: Brush up your code**
+Your final task is to refactor the program.
+Make it so that you can communicate with the coffee machine through a single method.
+Good luck!